Privatization: Results of privatization

 Privatization had different outcomes around the world.
 Results of privatization may vary depending on the privatization model employed.
 According to Irwin Stelzer, "it is somewhere between difficult and impossible to separate the effects of privatisation from the effects of such things as trends in the economy".

-According to research performed by the World Bank and William L. Megginson in the early 2000s, privatization in competitive industries with well-informed consumers, consistently improved efficiency.
+According to research performed by the World Bank and William L. Megginson in the early 2000s, privatization in competitive industries with well-informed consumers consistently improved efficiency.
 According to APEC, the more competitive the industry, the greater the improvement in output, profitability, and efficiency.
-Such efficiency gains mean a one-off increase in GDP, but through improved incentives to innovate and reduce costs also tend to raise the rate of economic growth.
+Such efficiency gains produce a one-off increase in GDP, and – through improved incentives to innovate and reduce costs – also tend to raise the rate of economic growth.

 More recent research and literature review performed by Professor Saul Estrin and Adeline Pelletier concluded that "the literature now reflects a more cautious and nuanced evaluation of privatization" and that "private ownership alone is no longer argued to automatically generate economic gains in developing economies".
 According to a 2008 study published in Annals of Public and Cooperative Economics, liberalization and privatization have produced mixed results.